Updated: Jun 21

 3. Noticing what you do to convey your loving attention to this abandoned child, turn your attention toward the hurting place in your body.
 Convey this same loving attention, without words toward your body, for one minute.

-5. Choose one of these places, people, animals or situations to stand as such a symbol of this kind of safety.
+5. Choose one of these places, people, animals or situations to stand as such a symbol of this kind of love and safety.
 Use this memory as an anchor or a talisman to amplify your self-compassion.
-We'll call this amplified kindness - your "Inner Nurturer."
+You can call this amplified kindness your "Inner Nurturer."
 Hold onto this sense of yourself as an "Inner Nurturer" for one to three minutes.

 6. Now, look through your life and memories to see if you can find a part of yourself that is now, or was very much in need of your Inner Nurturer.
 It could be an Inner Child at a certain age or time of life.
 But it could also be a kind of image: like "a wounded animal" or "a butterfly with a crumpled wing."
 Be open to the intuitive image that your wounded self wants to give to you.

 7. Go back to the pain or tension in your body.
 We could call this place in your body your "Inner Woundedness."
 Join the image that your wounded self gave you with the sore place in your body.
 This is where your unhealed hurt lives inside of you.
 8. Now, imagine turning your Inner Nurturer toward your Inner Woundedness for one to three minutes.
 Tenderly say, to your hurt, from your Inner Nurturer, "I am here with you now.
 I know you are hurting.
 You are not alone.
-I love you."
+I love you.
+You are safe with me."
 Hold nurturing attention to your "Inner Woundedness" for one to three minutes.

 Come back into the room and open your eyes when you are ready.

-If you are struggling to hold caring presence with your Inner Woundedness, make notes about where you are holding his or her pain in your body, and we can hold nurturing presence for it together.
+If you are struggling to hold a caring presence with your Inner Woundedness, make notes about where you are holding pain in your body, and we can hold a nurturing presence for it together.

 With much care,